-Finally, Firefox 59 was officially released for all major OS e.g. Linux (32/64 bit), Mac OSX, Windows and Android.
-The binary package are now available for download for Linux (POSIX) systems, grab desired one and enjoy the browsing with new features added to it.
+Firefox 81 officially released for all major OS e.g. Linux, Mac OSX, Windows, and Android.
+The binary package is now available for download for Linux (POSIX) systems, grab the desired one, and enjoy the browsing with new features added to it.

-New Firefox has also added a lots of new interesting features to Android as well.
-So, don’t wait, just grab the latest Firefox for android from Google Play Store and have fun.
+New Firefox has also added lots of new interesting features to Android as well.
+So, don’t wait, just grab the latest Firefox for Android from Google Play Store and have fun.

-Ubuntu 17.10-16.04, 15.10/15.04 and 14.10/14.04 users will always get the latest version of Firefox via default Ubuntu’s update channel.
-But the upgrade isn’t yet available and if you are curious to try it, there is an official Mozilla PPA to test the beta version of Firefox Quantum on Ubuntu and its derivatives.
+Ubuntu users will always get the latest version of Firefox via default Ubuntu’s update channel.
+But the upgrade isn’t yet available and if you are curious to try it, there is an official Mozilla PPA to test the new version of Firefox 81 on Ubuntu and its derivatives.

 $ sudo add-apt-repository ppa:mozillateam/firefox-next $ sudo apt update && sudo apt upgrade $ sudo apt install firefox

-In this guide we’ll cover Firefox Quantum 59 stable installation from tarball sources in Debian and Red Hat based Linux distributions such as Ubuntu, CentOS, Fedora, etc.
+On other Linux distributions, you can install Firefox 81 stable from tarball sources in Debian and Red Hat-based distributions such as CentOS, Fedora, etc.

-The download link for Mozilla tarballs can be found by accessing the below link.
+The download link for Mozilla Firefox tarballs can be found by accessing the below link.

 The process of installing the latest version of Firefox from archive sources is similar for Ubuntu and CentOS desktop version.
 To begin with, log in to your desktop and open a Terminal console.

 Then, issue the below commands in your Terminal in order to download and install Firefox from tarball sources.
 The installation files will be placed in your distribution /opt directory.